Azure/Avere/src/tutorials/ArtistAnywhere/README.md

 ![](README.ParallelDeployment.png)

 *Deploy.ps1* is the main orchestration script for deployment of the entire solution.
 The *Deploy.StorageCache.ps1* script can be executed directly for deployment of the Network, Storage and Cache service tiers only.
-The *Deploy.RenderManagers.ps1* script is not intended to be executed directly.
+The *Deploy.RenderManagers.ps1* script is not intended to be executed directly. *Deploy.psm1* is a shared functions module referenced by each script.

 For more information, contact Rick Shahid (rick.shahid@microsoft.com)